Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 As a place for those who have served and fallen in the Canadian military, the National War Memorial is a beautiful place to stop by.

-The Ceremonial Guards are there to stand guard of the Memorial and the Tomb of the Unknown Soldier.
+The Ceremonial Guards are there to stand guard at the Memorial and the Tomb of the Unknown Soldier.

 Relax in Confederation Park

-If you’re looking for some green space to hang out and have a relaxing break without going too far, check out Confederation Park!
+If you’re looking for a green space to hang out and have a relaxing break without going too far, check out Confederation Park!

-Located near the National War Memorial and the Rideau Canal, this space offers a bit of peace and greenery while being located right downtown!
+Located near the National War Memorial and the Rideau Canal, this space offers a bit of peace and greenery while being located right in the heart of the city!

 Discover the Fairmont Château Laurier